samuelclay/NewsBlur/README.md

 #### MongoDB

-On top of mySQL/PostgreSQL, NewsBlur uses MongoDB to store non-relational data.
+On top of MySQL/PostgreSQL, NewsBlur uses MongoDB to store non-relational data.
 You will want to [download MongoDB](http://www.mongodb.org/downloads).
 If you are on Ubuntu, the `setup_mongo` Fabric command will automatically do this for you, but Mac OS X needs to have it installed manually.

+### Configure paths

+In `fabfile.py` there are two paths that need to be configured.

+ * `env.paths.NEWSBLUR` is the relative path to the NewsBlur repository.
+ * `env.paths.VENDOR` is the relative path to where all downloaded code should go.

+In `local_settings.py` there are a few paths that need to be configured.
+Configure these after the installation below.

 ### Installing on Mac OS X

 Using Mac OS X as a development environment, you can run all three servers (app, db, task) on the same system.
 You should have [Fabric](http://docs.fabfile.org/) installed to run the `fabfile.py`.
-You should also have mySQL/PostgreSQL and MongoDB already installed.
+You should also have MySQL/PostgreSQL and MongoDB already installed.

     fab -R local setup_python
     fab -R local setup_mongoengine
     fab -R local setup_forked_mongoengine
+    fab -R local setup_repo_local_settings

 If any of the packages fail to install (`lxml`, for instance), look through `fabfile.py` and check if there is a function that can be used to circumvent broken easy_install